nkerkin/nkerkin.github.io/_posts/2016-08-22-hello-world.md

 ---
 layout: post
-title: Introducing Hyde
+title: Hello
+comments: true
 ---

-A new post
+A new post..